How To Evaluate The Worth Of An eCommerce Business

 How do return policies impact ecommerce valuation?

 A favorable return policy can enhance customer trust and increase sales, while a restrictive policy might deter potential customers.
-Therefore, return policies can directly influence customer satisfaction and, subsequently, business valuation.
+Therefore, return policies can directly influence customer satisfaction and business valuation.

-Why is customer lifetime value (CLV) important in ecommerce valuation?
+Why is the customer lifetime value (CLV) important in ecommerce valuation?

 CLV represents the total revenue a business can expect from a single customer account.
 A higher CLV indicates strong customer loyalty and can significantly increase a business's value.